 - The strategic positioning of the Organization in relation to other development actors

-- FAO's contribution to the three CPF priority areas.
+- FAO's contribution to the three CPF priority areas

-The assessment also aims to identify good practices, causes of successes and failures, and potential areas of work for the next CPF.
+Additionally, the evaluation identified good practices, causes of successes and failures, and potential areas of work for the next CPF.